RedHatTraining/AI296-taxonomy-hotels/knowledge/geography/travel/europe/m3diterraneo_hotels/knowledge.md

 However, high season also results in high visitor pressure on local infrastructure and services, including increased traffic congestion, parking challenges, and overcrowding at beaches.
 Recent years have seen increased heat waves too and protests against overtourism.
 These drawbacks might lead some visitors to prefer other seasons.

 - **Shoulder Seasons (March - May & September - October):** Spring and early fall bring milder weather and a mix of travelers (including cyclists, hikers, and older couples).
 Demand is moderate: by Easter (often in March-April) around 80% of hotels are open, rising to full operation by May-June.
-Those initial months of the season are popular among 60+ Spanish travelers who book affordable and popular trips, which are cofinanced by the "IMSERSO" (Spanish government agency for the elderly).
+Those initial months of the season are popular among 60+ Spanish travelers who book affordable and popular trips, which are cofinanced by the _IMSERSO (Spanish government agency for the elderly)_.
 In September and October, the crowds soften but the weather and the sea remain warm, and the island is less crowded.
 Hotels may offer special packages or slightly lower rates to attract off-peak travelers during these periods.
 This season typically ends on October 31st, with many coastal resorts closing exactly on November 1st.

 - **Off-Season (November - February):** The winter period sees a significant drop in tourism.
 Many resort hotels close for the season, especially in quieter coastal areas.
 Many related small business located at those areas also close, especially those not catering to locals.
 It's a time for rest, maintenance, renovations, and planning for the next season.
 It's common that only ~30% of hotels (primarily business and city hotels) remain open in February, gradually increasing to 50% by March.
 Palma city hotels and a few resorts stay open year-round, targeting local events, business or sports travelers, or long-stay retirees escaping colder climates.
 During Christmas and New Year's holidays, there is a minor uptick in visitors (e.g. for holiday markets or mild-winter getaways), but overall hotel occupancy in winter is low.